dylankb/dylankb.github.io/_posts/2016-2-14-a-closer-look-at-map-select-reduce.md

 ---
 layout: post
-title: "A Closer Look at Select, Map, and Inject: Avoiding Common Gotchas"
+title: "A Closer Look at <code>select</code>, <code>map</code>, and <code>reduce</code>: Avoiding Common Gotchas"
 comments: true
 ---

-After learning the basic components of the Ruby syntax I started to use more advanced, sometimes Ruby specific methods.
+After learning the basic components of the Ruby syntax I started to use some of the more complicated methods that make Ruby such a fun language.
 You know, the nifty ones in [Enumerable](http://ruby-doc.org/core-2.3.0/Enumerable.html).

 Sometimes you find and awesome tool and just immediately start using it.
-Often times that's fine, but whether it's a nail gun or a standard library method if you don't know how the tool actually works it's
+Often times that's fine, but whether it's a nail gun or a standard library method if you don't know how the tool actually works it's:

 1. Harder to fix it when it breaks
 2. Harder to know when to use it

 It wasn't until someone asked me what would happen if they put a stray `puts` inside a `select`,`map`, or `inject` that I realized I didn't 100% grasp how these method worked internally.
 After looking into exactly how blocs are implemented in Ruby using yield and doing a little experimentation, I feel like the next debugging session won't be such a nightmare.

+To make sure we're on the same page, I'd recommend first reading another blog post of mine [here]({{ site.url }}{% link _posts/2016-2-14-a-closer-look-at-map-select-reduce.md %}) that goes over 1) how blocks work at a basic level, and 2) how to create methods that use blocks.

+### Looking at select, map, and reduce

 Below I've included basic implementations of the methods `select`, `map`, and `reduce`to illustrate how these methods work internally.
 I won't use these implementations in the example snippets (although they work just fine) to make it less confusing and easier to run the snippets on your own computer.
 Let's start with ...

 ### 1) **`select`**

 The ruby-docs definition of select is: “returns an array containing all elements of enum for which the given block returns a true value.”

 ```ruby
 def select(array)    #Basic implementation of select